aragonzkresearch/leagueofidentity/README.md

 This option is compatible with the option `--group`; in such case you need to specify identities of the form `AT@domain` to the argument `-e` of the `encrypt.js, decrypt.js, sign.js, verify.js` commands, where `AT` is the access token specified to the `-A` argument of the `get_token.js` command.

 ### Digital Identity Cards
 The flow to use digital identity cards (`DICs`) is the following.
-The following is for the Italian `DIC` but we will later show how to generalize it to virtually any `DIC` that supports signing documents (not all `DIC` do support signing but in the near future many countries will go to adopt it).
+The following example is for the Italian `DIC` but we will later show how to generalize it to virtually any `DIC` that supports signing documents (not all `DIC` do support signing but in the near future many countries will adopt it).
-With the following command:
+With the command:

 ```bash
 node get_token.js  -t 2 -n 3 -l 2 http://localhost:8002 3 http://localhost:8003  -A null -P dic.it -j challenge.json
 ```
-one gets from the `LoI` server (in this case with indices `2` and `3`) a `challenge` file `challenge.json`.
-Observe that we specify `null` as parameter to `-A` since no `access token` is actually needed for `DIC`s.
+one gets from the chosen `LoI` nodes (in this case the ones with indices `2` and `3`) a `challenge` file `challenge.json`.
+Observe that we specify `null` as parameter to `-A` since no `access token` is actually needed for `DICs`.
-The file `challenge.json` contains some challenges with corresponding generation time.
+The file `challenge.json` contains some random challenges with corresponding generation times.
 The user is asked to sign this file with his/her own `DIC` within 30mins.
-In real world applications this file could be replaced by a contract to be signed with the user's `DIC` as done in many public administrations websites.
+In real world applications this file could be replaced by a contract in PDF form to be signed with the user's `DIC` as it is the case in many public administrations websites.

-Let us say that the user signs this file with his/her own `DIC` (this depends on the specific country, in Italy it can be done with the official App `CIEID` even though other Apps are available as well) and let us assume that the signed file is `challenge.json-signed.p7m`.
+Let us say that the user signs the aforementioned file with his/her own `DIC` (this depends on the specific country, in Italy it can be done with the official App `CIEID` even though other Apps are available as well) and let us assume that the signed file is `challenge.json-signed.p7m`.
 Note that `.p7m` is the usual standard for signed files.
 Then the user submits the following command:
 ```bash
 node get_token.js   -t 2 -n 3 -l 2 http://localhost:8002 3 http://localhost:8003  -A null -P dic.it -s challenge.json-signed.p7m